Changing Futures Cambridgeshire & Peterborough

 Explore what trauma informed practice looks like for individuals using our system

 • Many organisations already make sure their staff are trained to take a trauma-informed approach.
-But there is more to being trauma informed than those individual conversations.
+But there is more to being trauma informed across a whole system, than the approach taken by each individual organisation.

-• For more on becoming a trauma informed system, please see this page.
+• For more on our works around becoming a more trauma informed system, please see this page.

 Establish mechanisms to support shared learning and address identified barriers